joeyates/cryptographic-examples/README.md

 CryptoJS can handle encryption and decryption both using a password and salt and with a key an iv.

-Password decryption can handle ciphertext produced by the openssl binary, which has the salt included as bytes 9 - 16.
+By default, when decrypting, strings are treated as OpenSSL ciphertexts.
+So, if they start with `Salted__`, the following 8 bytes are tajen to be the salt.
+Alternatively, other strings can be processed by user-supplied deserializers, called 'formatters'.
+If a non-string is passed as the first parameter, it is assumed to be a `CipherParams` object and is passed on directly for decryption.

-The library has a structure called a "Word Array", which keys and ivs must be converted in order to be used.
+The library has a structure called a "Word Array", which keys and ivs must be converted to in order to be used.

 # Dependencies